Gary and Joanie McGuffin: Canoeing across Canada

-Shortly after getting married in April 1983, the McGuffins went on the world's longest honeymoon: a two-year canoe trip across Canada from the Gulf of the St. Lawrence to the Arctic Ocean.
+Shortly after getting married in April 1983, the McGuffins went on the world's longest honeymoon: a two-year canoe trip across Canada from the Gulf of St. Lawrence to the Arctic Ocean.
 Preparations for this journey were extensive.
 They spent hours researching the route on maps and reading through historical journals.
 They sought out sponsors such as their major underwriter Labatt Breweries, and acquired equipment and clothing that would be tested along the journey.
 Thanks to both corporate and media support, this journey was well publicized.
 The McGuffins wrote regular articles for The Toronto Star, The London Free Press and the Bracebridge Herald Gazette, and they did a weekly radio broadcast series with CBC Ontario Morning for 40 weeks, and broadcasts with each provincial CBC radio network as they paddled through each province during the journey.
 Upon returning from the wilderness, they were inundated with requests to give presentations, talks and interviews about their trip, including one from Peter Gzowski, a well-known Canadian broadcaster and writer.
 In 1988, they published their first book, Where Rivers Run, which chronicled this voyage.
 The hardcover version was also published by Hodder and Stoughton in the UK under the title Canoeing Across Canada.
 Their Canadian publisher Jack Stoddart sent the McGuffins on a six-week, 25-city Canadian book promotion tour.
 In 1990, Be-Pal Magazine, a popular outdoor publication in Japan with a readership of 500,000 ran a 6-part series excerpted from Where Rivers Run.
 This book created the credibility needed to launch their career.